gustavochm/phasepy/docs/source/models/phasepy.cubic.rst

 Cubic Equation of State
 =======================
-Equation of State for modeling vapour and liquid phases.
+Equation of State for modeling vapor and liquid phases.
 This EoS is explicit in pressure and has the following form:

 .. math::
 	P = \frac{RT}{v-b} - \frac{a}{(v+c_1b)(v+c_2b)}

 Where :math:`b` and :math:`a` are molecular parameters.

-Main Cubic EoS functions of phaspy packages are bases on the following classes:
+Main Cubic EoS functions of phasepy packages are bases on the following classes:

 .. toctree::
 	phasepy.cubicp